codefresh-io/docs.codefresh.io/_docs/pipelines/steps.md

 {% endraw %}
 {% endhighlight %}

 If you want to use multiple versions of the step in the same pipeline, you can just create different docker tags.
-Notice  that you can also use a [private registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/) instead of Dockerhub if you wish your step to be used only within your organization.
+Notice  that you can also use a [private registry]({{site.baseurl}}/docs/integrations/docker-registries/) instead of Docker Hub if you wish your step to be used only within your organization.

 ### Creating a typed Codefresh plugin

-You can use the [Codefresh CLI](https://codefresh-io.github.io/cli/) and more specifically the [step-type resource](https://codefresh-io.github.io/cli/steps/) to create your own typed step.
+You can use the [step-type resource](https://codefresh-io.github.io/cli/steps/){:target="\_blank"} in the Codefresh CLI to create your own typed step.
 Each Codefresh step is composed from two parts:

-1. The step description in the special yaml syntax for describing Codefresh steps
+1. The step description in the special YAML syntax for describing Codefresh steps
 1. A Docker image that implements the step (optional)

 The easiest way to create your own step is to start by using the definition of an existing step.